-Loans held for investment follow the charge-off guidance as discussed in "Allowance for Credit Losses" herein.
-All loan categories described below follow the nonaccrual guidance discussed in "Allowance for Credit Losses" herein.
+All loan categories described below follow the same nonaccrual guidance and loans held for investment follow the charge-off guidance as discussed in "Allowance for Credit Losses" herein.

 Loans Held for Investment

 Loans held for investment are reported at amortized cost, which consists of the outstanding principal balance adjusted for any charge-offs, the allowance for credit losses, any unamortized deferred fees or costs for originated loans, and any unamortized premiums or discounts for purchased loans.